amyheather/ipacs/README.md

 model is then converted into package format by [Amy Heather](https://github.com/amyheather).

-For an explanation on how to run the model, [view the GitHub pages site](amyheather.github.io/ipacs/).

 ## Installation

 You can install the development version of ipacs from GitHub with: